-The tape UNIT SELECT switch permits designating numbers 0 through 7 to the tape units used in a system.
-When the system is in AUTOMATIC mode, a tape unit will respond only to computer commands whose address bits correspond to the tape UNIT SELECT switch setting.
+The FORWARD pushbutton, when pressed, moves the tape forward at normal speed.
+Similarly, the FAST REVERSE pushbutton moves the tape in reverse (from lower reel to upper reel) at high speed and the REVERSE pushbutton moves the tape in reverse at normal speed.
+Tape motion stops when the STOP pushbutton is pushed or the load-point or end-of-reel reflective markers are encountered.
+The tape UNIT SELECT switch permits designating numbers 0 through 7 to the tape units in a system.
+When a tape unit is in the automatic mode, a tape unit will respond only to computer commands, whose address must correspond to the tape UNIT SELECT switch setting.